Frequently Asked Questions

 Sydney Youth Orchestras’ policy states that if there are two players of the same standard competing for a place and one is an existing member, preference is given to that member.

-However, if the new member auditions at a higher standard than the existing member, this does not apply.
+If the new member auditions at a higher standard than the existing member, this does not apply.

 Can I change my Orchestra Preference after applying?